nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br></br>

-### Create new internship application
+### Add new internship application
-The implementation of the create command follows the convention of a normal command, where `AddressBookParser` is responsible for parsing the user input string into an executable command.
+The implementation of the add command follows the convention of a normal command, where `AddressBookParser` is responsible for parsing the user input string into an executable command.

 In this case, `AddressBookParser` creates `AddCommandParser` to parse user input string.

 <puml src="diagrams/AddSequenceDiagram.puml" alt="AddSequenceDiagram" />

 `AddressBookParser` first obtains the values corresponding to the prefixes `n/`, `r/`, `e/` and `d/`.
 `AddressBookParser` ensures that:
-- All values corresponding to the prefixes are valid If any of the above constraints are violated, `AddressBookParser` throws a ParseException.
+- All values corresponding to the prefixes are valid.
+  If any of the above constraints are violated, `AddressBookParser` throws a ParseException.
 Otherwise, it creates a new instance of `AddCommand` that corresponds to the user input.
 `AddCommand` comprises of the internship application to be added, which is an instance of `InternshipApplication`.

 Upon execution, `AddCommand` first queries the supplied model if it contains a duplicate internship application.
 If no duplicate internship application exists, then `AddCommand` adds the internship application into the data.

-> **_NOTE:_** HireMe identifies an entry as a duplicate if its `NAME`, `ROLE`, `EMAIL` and `DATE` match **(case-insensitive)** with those of an existing internship application entry.
+> **_NOTE:_**  The sequence diagram shows a simplified execution of the AddCommand.
+HireMe identifies an entry as a duplicate if its `NAME`, `ROLE`, `EMAIL` and `DATE` match **(case-insensitive)** with those of an existing internship application entry.
 Attempting to add a duplicate will result in an error.

 <br></br>